Pay To Script Hash

 BIP 16: Pay to Script Hash (03 January 2012)

 How does P2SH work?

-The locking script contains the hash of a your custom locking script (the “
+The locking script contains the hash of another locking script (the “

 script hash”), surrounded by the

 The unlocking script then contains your original custom locking script (the “